petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

    publication.
 3. You're the only person on your team who knows how to run the scripts in your project, i.e., you're working in a silo.
+4. You feel like you're working on the edge of a cliff, like one small change would send an entire house of cards toppling down.

 ## Signs that CR is being done effectively

 1. Multiple people on the team are making changes to the project materials.
+2. A least a few small changes are being made to the main branch every day.

 ## Tactics for automating CR workflows